dbx

 -r

-Run the program immediately upon startup.
+Runs the executable immediately upon dbx startup.

 corefile

-The core dump file to be analyzed.
+The name of a core dump file to analyze post-mortem.

 DESCRIPTION